-The start and stop voltages are shown in Figure 26 and Figure 27 for 3.3 V and 5 V applications.
-The voltages are plotted versus the load current.
-The start voltage is defined as the input voltage needed to regulate within 1%.
+The start and stop voltages are shown in Figure 26 and Figure 27.
+The voltages are plotted versus load current.
+The start voltage is defined as the input voltage needed to regulate the output within 1%.
 The stop voltage is defined as the input voltage at which the output drops by 5% or stops switching.

 Figure 26.
-3.3V Start/Stop Voltage Figure 27.
+3.3V Start/Stop Voltage

+Figure 27.
 5.0V Start/Stop Voltage